Supernus Pharmaceuticals (NASDAQ:SUPN) Lifted to Buy at Jefferies Financial Group

-Jefferies Financial Group upgraded shares of Supernus Pharmaceuticals (NASDAQ:SUPN) from a hold rating to a buy rating in a report published on Tuesday morning, PriceTargets.com reports.
-Jefferies Financial Group currently has $40.00 target price on the specialty pharmaceutical company’s stock, up from their previous target price of $25.00.
+Jefferies Financial Group upgraded shares of Supernus Pharmaceuticals (NASDAQ:SUPN) from a hold rating to a buy rating in a report released on Monday, Benzinga reports.
+Jefferies Financial Group currently has $40.00 target price on the specialty pharmaceutical company’s stock, up from their prior target price of $25.00.

-SUPN has been the subject of a number of other research reports.
-Zacks Investment Research upgraded Supernus Pharmaceuticals from a sell rating to a hold rating in a research note on Wednesday, March 31st.
-Piper Sandler raised their price target on Supernus Pharmaceuticals from $30.00 to $35.00 and gave the company an overweight rating in a report on Wednesday, February 3rd.
-Finally, TheStreet raised Supernus Pharmaceuticals from a c rating to a b- rating in a report on Tuesday, January 5th.
-Two investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-The company presently has a consensus rating of Buy and a consensus price target of $31.75.
+Several other brokerages also recently weighed in on SUPN.
+Piper Sandler lifted their price objective on shares of Supernus Pharmaceuticals from $30.00 to $35.00 and gave the company an overweight rating in a research report on Wednesday, February 3rd.
+TheStreet raised shares of Supernus Pharmaceuticals from a c rating to a b- rating in a research note on Tuesday, January 5th.
+Finally, Zacks Investment Research cut shares of Supernus Pharmaceuticals from a hold rating to a strong sell rating in a research note on Thursday, April 15th.

 Supernus Pharmaceuticals Company Profile